 In her free time, Professor Carey loves to Irish step dance!

-, Gomes SM, Shukitt-Hale B. (2014) Blueberry Supplementation Improves Memory in Middle-Aged Mice Fed a High-Fat Diet Journal of Agricultural and Food Chemistry
+Carey AN, Gomes SM, Shukitt-Hale B. (2014) Blueberry Supplementation Improves Memory in Middle-Aged Mice Fed a High-Fat Diet Journal of Agricultural and Food Chemistry, in press.

 Paris JJ, Carey AN, Shay CF, Gomes SM, He JJ, McLaughlin JP.
 (2014) Effects of conditional central expression of HIV-1 tat protein to potentiate cocaine-mediated psychostimulation and reward among male mice.
 Neuropsychopharmacology.
 39:380-8.

 Rowan S, Weikel K, Chang ML, Nagel BA, Thinschmidt JS, Carey A, Grant MB, Fliesler SJ, Smith D, Taylor A. (2014) Cfh genotype interacts with dietary glycemic index to modulate age-related macular degeneration-like features in mice.
 Investigative Ophthalmology and Visual Science.
 55:492-501.

 Carey AN, Fisher DR, Rimando AM, Gomes SM, Bielinski DF, Shukitt-Hale.
 (2013) Stilbenes and anthocyanins reduce stress signaling in BV-2 mouse microglia.
 Journal of Agricultural and Food Chemistry 61:5979-5986.